 #6 TEGAL WANGI BEACH

 Tegal Wangi Beach is a tucked away slice of paradise and one of my personal favorite Uluwatu Beaches.
 Pantai Tegal Wangi is a popular spot to hang out on the cliffs and beach bum on the golden sands.

-There is a small carpark on the left-hand side when you arrive at Tegal Wangi Beach.
-Sometimes the gates for the carpark are open and you can park inside for a small fee of 2,000 IDR.
+There is a small parking lot on the left-hand side when you arrive at Tegal Wangi Beach.
+Sometimes the gates for the parking lot are open and you can park inside for a small fee of 2,000 IDR.
 If the gates are locked you can park up anywhere outside the gates on the gravel patches.